 Thank you for doing your schoolwork without being asked.
 I noticed you put your breakfast away and opened your books.
 I see you’re working hard on your equation.
 It looks like you’re looking at the sunshine outside but staying put to finish your assignment.
 The fact that we noticed and made an effort to say kind words matter to our kids.

 I don’t think people are spoiled by rewards.
 I remember about eleven years ago, my husband walked into the kitchen while I was loading the dishwasher and said, “Up early.
 Loading the dishwasher.”
-He knew there was any number of other things I could be doing with my time in that early hour before our first son woke up.
+He knew there were any number of other things I could be doing with my time in that early hour before our first son woke up.
 His acknowledgment of my effort was ridiculously pleasing.
 Our kids can also be doing any number of other things — playing, reading, exercising.
 The fact that they chose to sit down and do the schoolwork should be celebrated.

 If any of my kids start getting too loud and distracting to the other kids, I send them outside.
 Why are they getting loud?
 Probably because they’re bored, restless, or bursting with energy.
 Not much learning can happen under these conditions.
 When they come back, they are in a much more receptive state and learn more efficiently.
 (And yes, my neighbors often hear my kids tearing through the yard with wild shrieks and yells.
 I apologize for any inconvenience).
 However, stay in-tune: some days a noisy kid is a kid in need of a hug.